Balance Redefined

 What “Complete and Balanced” Means on a Label

-Under guidelines established by the Association of American Feed Control Officials (AAFCO), a food earns this claim if it meets established nutrient minimums for a specific life stage — either through formulation or feeding trials.
+The confusion begins in the world of pet food regulation.“Complete and Balanced” has a specific definition established by the Association of American Feed Control Officials (AAFCO).
+Under these guidelines, a food earns this claim if it meets established nutrient minimums for certain vitamins, minerals, amino acids and ratios for a specific life stage — either through formulation or feeding trials.

-And biological balance is more than a checklist.
+Biological balance is more than a checklist.

 Numbers Are Not the Whole Story